protonemedia/laravel-splade-docs/x-form.md

 ## State

-There are several other props that you can use to show the state of the form:
+There are several props that you can use to show the state of the form:

 ```blade
 <x-splade-form>